suenot/aicommit/vscode-extension/README.md

 ### 0.1.0

-Initial release of AICommit for VS Code
+Initial release of AutoCommit AI for VS Code